FAQs about IDE

 Can I receive advice from FDA on pre-clinical testing and/or on my clinical protocol?

 Additionally, there are two types of early collaboration meetings available that are discussed in "Early Collaboration Meetings Under the FDA Modernization Act (FDAMA)".
+These formal interactions (Determination Meetings and Agreement Meetings) are specific to clinical investigations and do not address pre-clinical testing or protocols.

 I have questions about the IDE regulations.
 Who should I contact at FDA?